 Note 2 Grants - operating (\$464,000 favourable) - The favourable variance is due to receipt of unbudgeted grant income for Strengthening Pathways to Economic Participation (Business Networks \$124,000), Central Dandenong Development Facilitation Study (Economic Development \$110,000) and Dandenong Sports Events Business Plan (Major Projects \$50,000) and extension of Community Revitalisation Project (\$180,000).
-These grants will be offset by associated expenditure and any unspent grant funding at 30 June 2021 is proposed to be carried over to 2021-22 - see Appendix 5.
+These grants will be carried over to 2021-22 - see Appendix 5.